uber-common/metta/setup.md

 ```

 >>>
-** IMPORTANT  update config.ini to point to the virtualbox/vagrant boxes location
+** IMPORTANT  update config.ini to point to the virtualbox/vagrant boxes location  (see below)

 >>>